 Automotive

 The automotive sector relies heavily on sheet metal fabrication for chassis components, body panels, and exhaust systems.
-In 2025, electric vehicles (EVs) will drive demand for lightweight, high-strength materials to improve energy efficiency.
+Electric vehicles (EVs) are now driving demand for lightweight, high-strength materials to improve energy efficiency.
 Advances in laser cutting and robotic welding enhance production speed and accuracy, ensuring safety and performance.

 Construction